mvolkmann/MyUnixEnv/notes/Go04-Tooling.md

   For a list of supported tools, see
   <https://github.com/alecthomas/gometalinter#supported-linters>.
   `golint` is one of the supported tools.
-- `gofmt`\
-  This formats code in the standard format.
-  It uses tabs for indentation and spaces for alignment.
-  It also alphabetizes imports.
 - `goimports`\
   This does what `gofmt` does and also adds missing imports and removes unused imports.